mechanicpanic/JetBrains_TestAssignment/README.md

 ## Creating a dashboard
 Click **Create a dashboard**.
 This dashboard will contain a single new panel.

 <a href="url"><img src="https://github.com/mechanicpanic/JetBrains_TestAssignment/blob/master/panel.png" height="350"></a>
 ### Setting up a panel
 #### Add a query
   * Click the **Add query** button.
 This will open the query and visualization editor.
   * In the **Scenario** menu, select **Linear heatmap bucket data**.
-    * This scenario will generate ten random series of data that emulate
+    >*This scenario will emulate a query returning bucketed data.
+[Read more about Grafana heatmaps](https://grafana.com/docs/grafana/latest/features/panels/heatmap/)*
+  *  Select the time interval used for the X-axis in the drop down menu on the top right.

-The default graph visualization does not make much sense for heatmap data.
+As you can see, the default graph visualization does not make much sense for heatmap data.
-> The drop-down menu on the top right contains the time interval used for the X-axis.

 #### Set up visualization

   * On the left, click the graph icon.
   * Open the drop-down **Visualization** menu and select **Heatmap**.

+##### Y-axis & Data format
-  * In the **Data format** section, select *Time series buckets* for the **Format** property.
+  * Select *Time series buckets* for the **Format** property.
-    * *This will render the heatmap correctly.
+    >*This will render the heatmap correctly, because the generated data has been aggregated into buckets already.*
-  * In the **Y-axis** section, select *Middle* for the **Bucket bound** property.
+  * Select *Middle* for the **Bucket bound** property.
-    * This will ...
+    >*This will give correct labels to buckets.*

+##### Display
+  * Switch on **Show legend**.
+  * Optionally, select a different color scheme for your heatmap.